realmohsin/notes/ci-cd-questions.md

+# CI/CD Questions
 - What is Continuous Integration?
+- Describe a typical CI pipeline.
 - What is Continuous Delivery?
+- What is Continuous Deployment?
+- Describe a typical CD pipeline.
+- Describe an entire CI/CD pipeline.
+- What should happen to other branches when a hotfix is merged to production?
+- What type of testing should be done in CI/CD?
+- What is Synk and how can it be used in CI/CD?
 - What is GitHub Actions?
 - What are YAML files?
 - What are workflows?
 - What are jobs?
+How are they executed relative to each other?
+- What are steps?
 - What is a runner?
-- What is a step?
 - What is an action?
 - What are events in GitHub Actions?
 What are event activity types and event filters?
 - What are community Actions?